Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 3. Follow General Troubleshooting Tips

 We hope this article helped you learn how to redirect users after a successful login in WordPress.
-You may also want to see our beginner’s guide on how to find your WordPress login URL and how to set up two-factor authentication in WordPress.
+You may also want to see our complete guide on how to find your WordPress login URL and how to set up two-factor authentication in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.